 The Way of All Flesh by Ambrose Parry

 Our second protagonist is Sarah Fisher, a young woman who works as a domestic in Simpson’s household but longs to be free of the shackles of her gender.
-Sarah, who is extremely intelligent, is often asked to organise the patients who arrive at Simpson’s practice and she relishes this part of her job but it causes resentment from the other servants.
+Sarah, who is extremely intelligent, is often asked to organise the patients who arrive at Simpson’s practice but it causes resentment from the other servants.
 When Will arrives, Sarah takes an immediate dislike to the young student due to his arrogant manner and perceived superiority but she soon becomes entangled in his investigation when an acquaintance of hers becomes a victim.

 Sarah and Will are likeable characters who both have significant flaws to overcome but that only serves to make them more appealing and it is fun watching them spar with each other in the early stages.
 They have to learn to put their prejudices aside in an effort to work together and they slowly find some common ground as they realise their initial perceptions of each other were ill-founded.
 By the end of the book, the characters have learned to trust each other but there is still room for improvement and it will be interesting to see how their relationship develops over the course of the series.